chef/chef-web-docs/chef_master/source/attributes.rst

 -----------------------------------------------------
 .. tag role

 A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.
 Each role consists of zero (or more) attributes and a run-list.
 Each node can have zero (or more) roles assigned to it.
 When a role is run against a node, the configuration details of that node are compared against the attributes of the role, and then the contents of that role's run-list are applied to the node's configuration details.
-When a chef-client runs, it merges its own attributes and run-lists with those contained within each assigned role.
+When a Chef Infra Client runs, it merges its own attributes and run-lists with those contained within each assigned role.

 .. end_tag

 .. tag role_attribute

 An attribute can be defined in a role and then used to override the default settings on a node.
-When a role is applied during a chef-client run, these attributes are compared to the attributes that are already present on the node.
-When the role attributes take precedence over the default attributes, the chef-client will apply those new settings and values during the chef-client run on the node.
+When a role is applied during a Chef Infra Client run, these attributes are compared to the attributes that are already present on the node.
+When the role attributes take precedence over the default attributes, the Chef Infra Client will apply those new settings and values during the Chef Infra Client run on the node.

 A role attribute can only be set to be a default attribute or an override attribute.
 A role attribute cannot be set to be a normal attribute.
 Use the ``default_attribute`` and ``override_attribute`` methods in the Ruby DSL file or the ``default_attributes`` and ``override_attributes`` hashes in a JSON data file.